StepanenkoCript/StepanenkoCript/README.md

 ## ⚡ Bruno Stepanenko ⚡  |   Programming is my passion, so i am constantly learning new methods and things every day. 🌱

 - 🔭 I’m currently working on a react website.
 Soon i will upload here! :D
-- 🌱 I’m currently learning React.js
+- 🌱 I’m currently learning React.js, Javascript and Next.js.
-- 🤔 I’m looking for help to find my first job as programmer
 - ⚡ Fun fact: I'm a self taught.
 I have a degree in another area, but my passion for programming spoke louder

 <div align="center">